Leuven IP & AI Conference 2026

 Professor at KU Leuven

-Marie-Christine Janssens is a Professor at KU Leuven, specializing in intellectual property law and serving as a moderator for academic discussions.
+Marie-Christine Janssens is a Professor at KU Leuven, specializing in intellectual property law and serving as a moderator for conference discussions.

 Martin Senftleben